-If you think the music industry is confined to singers and musicians you'd be wrong.
-As part of this diverse, fast-moving sector you could carve out a career in performing, songwriting, composing, live music entertainment, music education, music production, artist management, marketing and PR or music journalism, to name just a few options.
+You could carve out a career in performing, song writing, composing, live music entertainment, music education, music production, artist management, marketing and PR or music journalism.

-Those aiming for creative roles such as singers, songwriters and musicians may be able to enter the industry solely with their talent and experience, while those interested in business, educational or technical roles will likely need a degree.
+With outstanding talent as a singer, songwriter or musician you may be able to enter the industry directly - whereas if you're interested in business, educational or technical jobs you'll likely need a degree.

 - digital music